raspberrypi/documentation/hardware/raspberrypi/bootmodes/host.md

 # USB host boot mode

-**USB host boot is available on the Raspberry Pi 3B, 3B+ and Raspberry Pi 2B v1.2 models only.**
+**USB host boot is available on the Raspberry Pi 3B, 3B+, and Raspberry Pi 2B v1.2 models only.
+The 3A+ supports USB host boot as well, but only for mass storage device boot, not network boot.*

 The USB host boot mode follows this sequence: